la2050/archive/_projects/2015/pando-hubs.md

    o United Methodist Church: California-Pacific Conference (Office of Justice and Compassion; the Eco-Justice Taskforce) o University of Southern California (USC) Office of Religious Life o Valley Interfaith Council
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We have budgeted this Pando Hubs pilot initiative at $100,000.
-The track records of Applicants and Program Partners, and the nature of the project as a whole (including its small bets), indicate we will stay within budget.
-Budget overruns would likely be due to attempting premature scale, which is not considered within the scope of this proposal.

-   The World Studio Foundation has a roughly 20-year track record of operations.
-Pando Populus is a new organization that has been independently funded to date and will continue to seek sources to support its operational costs outside of any amounts received from this award.
-Eugene Shirley, project manager and co-founder of Pando Populus, has a long track record in startup ventures, first in the non-profit PBS arena, then in the for-profit tech field.

-   Most importantly, we have conceived the programs of this initiative in a way which, by nature, are designed to allow for careful cost control.

-   We will not extend beyond the funding approved for this pilot phase of Pando Hubs development.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  INCOME: $100,000

-   EXPENSE: $100,000

-   Administrative: $21,300
-   o WSF: 6% @ fee: 6,000
-   o Project Manager: $1,500/mo @ 9 mo: 13,500
-   o Office, all-in: $200/mo @ 9 mo: 1,800

-   Program: $78,700
-   o Collaborator honoraria: $500/ea @ 15: 7,500
-   o Blitz (2 dy): 7,500
-   o Project consult: $500/mo @ 9 mo: 4,500
-   o Social media: $750/mo @ 6 mo: 4,500
-   o Web: assume $2,000
-   o Small bets: assume 7 initiatives @ average $4,500/ea: 31,500
-   o Small bets program admin: $750/mo @ 6 mo: 4,500
-   o Research and write-up: 9 @ $300/ea: 2,700
-   o Case studies write-up: 3 @ $2,000/ea: 6,000
-   o Detailed Plans write-up: $3,000 o Travel: allow 4 trips @ $1,250/ea: $5,000
 How do you plan to scale the success of your proposal?: >- We are launching a pilot project to explore how best to create an ecological civilization in LA, one Pando Hub at a time.